 Increase productivity in the transport and logistics industry - how it works

-An intelligent black box displays the location, movement and travel time of a vehicle in an online portal.
-The portal contains functions for route planning and navigation.
-Sensors record the vehicle condition, battery voltage, spark plugs or engine data.
-From the data, the platform generates detailed analysis reports on speed violations, braking behavior and acceleration.
-Working hours, distance and consumption are automatically recorded.
+A black box displays the location, movement and travel time of a vehicle on a cloud-based platform.
+This online-portal contains functions for route planning and navigation.
+From data such as speed, engine revolutions or fuel consumption the platform generates detailed analysis reports.
+Braking behavior or acceleration, working hours, distance and consumption are automatically recorded.
 The planner can predefine warnings for specific threshold values.
 Proactive vehicle maintenance based on mileage is possible.

 Drive & Track is scalable for operations with small, medium or large fleets.